shermandy/COM-495-Data-Journalism/COM-objectives.md

 Upon successful completion of a Department of Communication major program, each student should be able to:

 1. Integrate Christian faith and service within the communication discipline;

-   (a) Explain the application of a Christian worldview to the communication discipline;
+   * 1. Explain the application of a Christian worldview to the communication discipline;

-   (b) Articulate a personal faith statement;
+   * 2. Articulate a personal faith statement;

-   (c) Relate the value of service with a communication setting;
+   * 3. Relate the value of service with a communication setting;

 2. Employ industry standard technology to their respective field(s);